nixworks/public/news/2012/04/23/README.md

 ##### Kazakhstan
 ### [Kazakhstan issues an official 'thank you' to Sacha Baron Cohen for his comedy character Borat Sagdiyev despite an initial ban. ](/news/2012/04/23/kazakhstan-issues-an-official-athank-youa-to-sacha-baron-cohen-for-his-comedy-character-borat-sagdiyev-despite-an-initial-ban.md)
-_Context: Kazakhstan, Borat Sagdiyev, Sacha Baron Cohen_
+_Context: Borat Sagdiyev, Kazakhstan, Sacha Baron Cohen_

 ##### European Union
 ### [The European Union suspends most trade sanctions against Myanmar for a year but leaves an arms embargo in place. ](/news/2012/04/23/the-european-union-suspends-most-trade-sanctions-against-myanmar-for-a-year-but-leaves-an-arms-embargo-in-place.md)
-_Context: European Union, Myanmar_
+_Context: Myanmar, European Union_

 ##### North Korea
 ### [North Korea threatens to reduce South Korea to "ashes" after the failed North Korean rocket launch. ](/news/2012/04/23/north-korea-threatens-to-reduce-south-korea-to-ashes-after-the-failed-north-korean-rocket-launch.md)
-_Context: failed North Korean rocket launch, North Korea, South Korea_
+_Context: failed North Korean rocket launch, South Korea, North Korea_

 ##### China
 ### [In accordance with a request from the South Korean government, China stops the deportation of North Korean defectors who escape to China. ](/news/2012/04/23/in-accordance-with-a-request-from-the-south-korean-government-china-stops-the-deportation-of-north-korean-defectors-who-escape-to-china.md)
-_Context: defects, China_
+_Context: China, defects_

 ##### Geir Haarde
 ### [Former Icelandic prime minister Geir Haarde is found not guilty of negligence over the island's 2008 economic meltdown.
 He is to face no punishment and his legal expenses are to be paid. ](/news/2012/04/23/former-icelandic-prime-minister-geir-haarde-is-found-not-guilty-of-negligence-over-the-island-s-2008-economic-meltdown-he-is-to-face-no-pun.md)